Celebrating America's 250th, Sale LIVE! Till July 10th.

 What is the ComMarker B4 JPT MOPA?

-The ComMarker B4 JPT MOPA is a 20W desktop fiber laser engraving machine using a JPT M7 MOPA (Master Oscillator Power Amplifier) laser source at 1064nm.
+The ComMarker B4 JPT MOPA is a 20W desktop fiber laser engraving machine using a JPT M7 MOPA laser source at 1064nm.
 MOPA technology provides adjustable pulse width control, enabling colour engraving on stainless steel by controlling oxidation depth.
 Specifications: 0.01mm engraving accuracy, 10,000mm/s galvo speed, 110×110mm and 200×200mm lens options, electric motorised Z-axis focus, rotary axis included, foot switch included, LightBurn and EZCAD2 compatible.
-Price: approximately $1,499 (sale price from $1,999).
 Available at The Maker's Chest.

 Can the ComMarker B4 engrave in color on metal?

 Yes — the JPT MOPA source enables colour engraving on stainless steel through laser oxidation.
 Different pulse width and frequency settings produce different oxide colours: blue, green, gold, orange, black, grey, and white are achievable.
-This requires MOPA technology (adjustable pulse width); standard Q-switched fiber lasers cannot produce this colour range.
-Color engraving requires parameter knowledge and a calibration grid for consistent results, but the B4 MOPA community has documented standard settings that provide a starting point for new users.
+This requires MOPA technology; standard Q-switched fiber lasers cannot produce this colour range.
+The B4 MOPA community has documented standard settings that provide a starting point for new users.

 What is the difference between the ComMarker B4 and B6?

 The B4 is ComMarker's entry-level professional fiber laser with a compact design, motorised Z-axis, and the JPT MOPA source option.
-The B6 is the step-up model with additional features and capabilities.
-For the full comparison of specific differences and which application justifies upgrading, see our ComMarker B4 vs ComMarker B6 guide.
-Both are MOPA-capable machines; the decision is whether the B6's additional features match your production requirements.
+The B6 is the step-up model with additional features and higher available wattage.
+For the full comparison, see our ComMarker B4 vs ComMarker B6 guide.

 Is the ComMarker B4 compatible with LightBurn?

 Yes.
-The B4 JPT MOPA supports both LightBurn (requiring a separate $60 licence) and EZCAD2 (included on flash drive).
+The B4 JPT MOPA supports both LightBurn (separate $60 licence) and EZCAD2 (included on flash drive).
 LightBurn provides a more intuitive visual interface suited for creative personalisation businesses and runs on both Mac and Windows.
-EZCAD2 provides more powerful scripting and industrial automation features suited for batch production and serial marking.
-For businesses doing custom jewellery and creative personalisation work: LightBurn is recommended.
-For high-volume industrial batch marking: EZCAD2's automation features are more capable.
+EZCAD2 provides more powerful scripting and industrial automation features for batch production and serial marking.

 Is the ComMarker B4 good for engraving jewellery?